 Mary Ittelson founded Ittelson Consulting in 1996 to provide strategic planning, governance and leadership counsel to arts, cultural, and business organizations.
-Her clients include museums, theaters, dance companies, media corporations, foundations, and government agencies.
-Her previous consulting experience was with McKinsey & Company, where she served a variety of Fortune 100 companies.
+Her clients include museums, theaters, dance companies, media corporations, universities, foundations, and government agencies.
+Her previous consulting experience was with McKinsey & Company where she served a variety of Fortune 100 companies.

 Ms. Ittelson was a 2017 Fellow at the Stanford Distinguished Career Institute.
 She earned an MBA from the Stanford Graduate School of Business in 1985, a BA in Choreography from New York University in 1979, and studied dance at The Juilliard School.
-She serves on the Stanford University Arts Advisory Council, the City of Chicago Cultural Advisory Council and the Board of Advisors of Ingenuity, and is a life trustee of the Museum of Contemporary Art.
+She serves on the Stanford University Arts Advisory Council, the Board of Advisors of Ingenuity, and is a life trustee of the Museum of Contemporary Art.